HomerWangA/VEGA_Workshop-1/windows.md

 ||%INTEL_OPENVINO_DIR%\opencv\bin  |
 ||%INTEL_OPENVINO_DIR%\openvx\bin |

-Step8: Configure the Model Optimizer for all supported frameworks
+### Step 8: Configure the Model Optimizer for all supported frameworks

-Step9: Using administrator role to execute windows command to download some face detection models *Notice: You can download the entire models, but it might take over 30 minutes cd C:\Program Files (x86)\IntelSWTools\openvino\deployment_tools\tools\model_downloader
+### Step 9: Using administrator role to execute windows command to download some face detection models
+*Notice: You can download the entire models, but it might take over 30 minutes cd C:\Program Files (x86)\IntelSWTools\openvino\deployment_tools\tools\model_downloader